Common Sense Media Review

 What's the Story?

-When the new Malaysian prime minister promises to raise the minimum wage for his country's workers, cabals of fashion industry insiders know there's only one choice: Kill the prime minister -- and use a male model to do it.
-"We need a beautiful, self-absorbed simpleton who can be manipulated and molded, like Jell-o," intones a woman veiled by shadow.
-Enter Derek Zoolander (Ben Stiller), a veteran male model who names his looks (Blue Steel, Le Tigre, etc.) but manages to look the same doing all of them, and who always wanted to make a living "being really, really, really, ridiculously good-looking."
-When he loses a prestigious fashion award to up-and-comer Hansel (Owen Wilson) and his three best model friends die after having a gasoline fight (don't ask), Derek quits modeling, only to come back to international espionage, an orgy, and a date with destiny.
+In ZOOLANDER, when the new Malaysian prime minister (Woodrow Asai) promises to raise the minimum wage for his country's workers, cabals of fashion industry insiders know there's only one choice: Kill the prime minister––and use a male model to do it.
+"We need a beautiful, self-absorbed simpleton who can be manipulated and molded, like Jell-O," intones a woman veiled by shadow.
+Enter Derek Zoolander (Ben Stiller), a veteran male model who names his expressions (Blue Steel, Le Tigre, etc.) but manages to look the same doing all of them and has always wanted to make a living "being really, really, really, ridiculously good-looking."
+When Derek loses a prestigious fashion award to up-and-comer Hansel (Owen Wilson) and his three best model friends die after having a gasoline fight (don't ask), Derek quits modeling, only to come back to international espionage, an orgy, and a date with destiny.

 Is It Any Good?

-ZOOLANDER delights with silly jokes that you can't help but giggle at, and teens will finds lots to enjoy.
-If you think it sounds dumb, it is.
-But it's a good dumb, like Austin Powers: Man of Mystery or Dodgeball.
-Watch it for the scene where Derek and Hansel do street battle, male model-style, with a runway.
+This entertaining satire delights with silly jokes that you can't help but giggle at, and viewers will find lots to enjoy.
+If you think Zoolander's premise sounds ridiculous, it is.
+But it's a good ridiculous, like Austin Powers: Man of Mystery or Dodgeball.
+Watch it for the scene in which Derek and Hansel street battle, male model-style, with a runway.

-There's also some inspired casting: David Duchovny as a conspiracy-theory devotee and long-time hand model, and Will Ferrell as the ridiculous villain Mugatu, the designer of the Derelicte look.
-There are pop cultural references galore and cameos by everyone from Paris Hilton to Donatella Versace to David Bowie.
-Many of the references are to '80s pop culture and may fly over the head of teens.
-There are also lots of product placements.
-But in the end, just sit back and watch the pretty people act stupid, and you'll have a great time.
+There's also some inspired casting: David Duchovny as a conspiracy-theory devotee and long-time hand model, and Will Ferrell as the over-the-top villain Mugatu, designer of the Derelicte fashion line.
+There are pop culture references galore and cameos by everyone from Paris Hilton to Donatella Versace to David Bowie.
+Many of the references could fly over the heads of younger viewers, but anyone can sit back and enjoy the antics.

 Talk to Your Kids About ...